 UCSF now has a collaboration with ShangPharma Innovation to progress therapeutics projects (small molecule and biological) towards the clinic.
 This collaboration, managed by the Catalyst Program, includes both in-kind services to be provided by ChemPartner including full discovery services (chemistry, biology & preclinical development, pharmaceutical development and biologics development) as well as direct project funding.

 - if chosen for a collaboration with ShangPharma Innovation, a project can qualify for funding of up to ~$400,000/year together with up to ~$600,000/year in additional support provided as paid-up CRO services — a total of up to ~$1 million/year.
 Some or all of these services will be provided by ShangPharma’s preferred partner and affiliate, ChemPartner.
 Funding award size will be based on 12-month workplans developed by the PI in close collaboration with the ShangPharma Innovation team.

 - if chosen for UCSF Catalyst funding only the maximum award is $100K

 The Catalyst Program, which manages the award, is supported by an exclusive panel of over 200 expert advisors from academia and life sciences industry.
 There are two award cycles a year.
 Applications are submitted through RAP and are reviewed in four categories: therapeutics, diagnostics, devices, and digital health products.
 Successful applicants negotiate through three distinct stages to receive critical feedback, expert consulting and funding for their projects:

-The first stage involves a thorough review of the applications by panel members with specific expertise in each category.
-All applicants receive thoughtful feedback that highlights the promising aspects of their research as well as key gaps that need to be addressed to strengthen their likelihood for progress toward commercial implementation and clinical practice.
+The first stage involves a thorough review of the applications by panel members with expertise in specific technology area.
+All applicants receive thoughtful feedback that highlights the promising aspects of their research as well as key gaps that need to be addressed to strengthen their likelihood for progress to commercial implementation and clinical practice.

 Frequently Asked Questions